 Hudson Clothing’s Made in USA Claims

-July 2015: A class-action lawsuit was filed against Hudson Clothing alleging that the company misleadingly labels Hudson jeans as “Made in USA” when, according to plaintiffs, the jeans actually contain foreign-made parts.
-(Schulert et al v.
+July 2015: A class-action lawsuit was filed against Joe’s Jeans for allegedly labelling jeans as being “Made in USA” when, according to plaintiffs, they contain foreign-made parts.
+(Card et al v.
 Joe’s Jeans, Inc. and Does 1-100, Case No. 37-2015-00021834, California Superior Court – County of San Diego)

 For more information about Made in the USA claims, click here.

 DJ Khaled is back to his old ways with his latest new drink alert.